alt="Accident Claims Assist company logo"

 Accidents can have a lasting financial impact on PCO drivers:

-- Increased Insurance Premiums: After an accident, even if the driver isn’t at fault, their premiums may rise, especially if there’s a claim filed under their insurance.
+• Increased Insurance Premiums: After an accident, even if the driver isn’t at fault, their premiums may increase, especially if a claim is filed under their insurance.

-- Loss of Earnings: Accidents that lead to damage to the vehicle may result in the driver being unable to work until the vehicle is repaired.
-This could cause a significant loss of income, especially if the driver relies on the vehicle for their livelihood.
+• Loss of Earnings: Accidents that cause damage to the vehicle may leave the driver unable to work until repairs are completed.
+This can result in a significant loss of income, especially if the driver relies on the vehicle for their livelihood.

-- Legal Costs: If legal proceedings follow, the driver may incur costs associated with legal representation, as well as potential settlements.
+• Legal Costs: If legal proceedings follow, the driver may incur costs for legal representation, as well as potential settlement expenses.

 Actions for Passengers After an Accident: